stustanet/Vereinsanzeiger/README.md

 should be displayed on the index page.
 Since we `history` lists all old posts it makes sense to have this flag only set to true for the latest 1-3 posts.

-The rest of the file is the content and it can be written in normal markdown syntax.
+The rest of the file is the content and it can be written in normal [markdown syntax](https://www.markdownguide.org/basic-syntax/).
 The project includes a hugo shortcode to use bootstrap formatted tables.
+This is very useful for announcing Hausadminwahlen.
 For an example see `content/history/haw_ss21.md`.

 ## Advanced